This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Day 1

-Your group will then be taken by minibus to your accommodation in Kathmandu where you can leave your bags while they explore the local area.
-Wander through the vibrant and bustling streets of Thamel and take a look at the numerous shops filled with unique souvenirs.
+Your group will then be taken by minibus to your accommodation in Kathmandu, where you can drop off your bags before exploring the local area.
+Wander through Thamel's vibrant and bustling streets and look at the numerous shops filled with unique souvenirs.

-You will then head back to their hotel where you will stay the night before making the journey to Chitwan the following day.
+You will then head back to your hotel, where you will stay the night before making the journey to Chitwan the following day.

 Day 2